docelic/amber-introduction/README.md

 For faster build speed, development versions are compiled without the --release flag.
 With the --release flag, the compilation takes noticeably longer, but the resulting binary has incredible performance.

 Crystal caches partial results of the compilation (*.o files etc.) under `~/.cache/crystal/` for faster subsequent builds.
+This directory is also where temporary binaries are placed when one runs programs with `crystal [run]` rather than `crystal build`.

 Sometimes building the app will fail on the C level because of missing header files or libraries.
 If Crystal doesn't print the actual C error, it will at least print the compiler line that caused it.